 We have to prepare better projects

 My preference is strongly for this, more holistic, approach instead of reaching for old, tired methods.
 Now, for example, many companies work on a new project with a copy of an earlier draft.
 This saves design costs, but is not state-of-the-art and will prove more expensive to maintain.
-Specifically, a number of critical parts of an installation should be considered with this approach.
+Specifically, several critical parts of an installation should be considered with this approach.
 Think of metering and allocation, the specialty of Hint.
-By looking at life cycle costs you are able to extract, in the most efficient way, the last drop of oil or gas from a reservoir and let your installation measure dollars, instead of volume or weight.
+By looking at life cycle costs you can extract, in the most efficient way, the last drop of oil or gas from a reservoir and let your installation measure dollars, instead of volume or weight.

 We must embrace digital technologies and train young people